-There have been many advancements in the world of bioprinting.
-We’ve covered some of them in previous articles.
 Bioprinting is much broader than it may seem at first.
-It deals with many different materials ranging from tissue to blood cells to organs.
+It deals with many different materials ranging from tissue to stem cells.
 For this reason, it has diversified into many different subcategories as of late.
 One of them is the rapidly growing branch of 3D bacterial printing.

 The bioink contains the bacteria suspended in a mixture of a growth medium and an alginate gel.
 Due to the gel, the mixture solidifies at room temperature when in contact with calcium chloride.
 Because of this, CaCl is used as a surface as it can keep the bacteria viable for 48 hours.